Koha-Community/kohadocs/source/acquisitions.rst

     entered on the vendor record.

-If you would rather use a different acquisition claim letter (other than the default) you can :ref:`create that in the notices module <adding-notices-&-slips-label>` and choose it from the menu above the list of late items.
+If you would rather use a different acquisition claim letter (other than the default) you can :ref:`create that in the notices module <adding-notices-and-slips-label>` and choose it from the menu above the list of late items.

 |image859|